-These three benefits are decisive when you consider how to benchmark the value of telematics data.
+These three benefits are decisive when considering how to benchmark the value of telematics data.
 Statistics are meaningless unless you can derive actionable goals from them, which is why KPIs are crucial to interpreting operational information.

-All performance metrics should be linked to your organisation’s strategic objectives and core mission statement.
-Starting with these broad-level targets, fleet management can divide the workload into goals that are determined as fulfilled or on target by KPIs.
-In most fleet businesses this can be broken down into indicators focused around safety, efficiency and compliance.
+All performance metrics should link to your organisation’s strategic objectives and core mission statement.
+With these broad-level targets, fleet management can divide the workload into goals determined as fulfilled or on target by KPIs.
+In most fleet businesses, this can be broken down into safety, efficiency and compliance indicators.

 1) Safety KPIs

-If the aim of a business aims to drop the rate of fleet vehicle collisions, tracking this through events per a set distance is a good way of breaking this down.
-For example, if a business aims to reduce its collision rate by 10 per cent, they can apply this calculation:
+If a business aims to drop the rate of fleet vehicle collisions, tracking this through events per a set distance is a good way of breaking this down.
+For example, if a business aims to reduce its collision rate by 10 per cent, it can apply this calculation:

-If the current collisions rate is one per 100,000 kilometers, reducing this by 10 per cent works out at 0.9 per 100,000 kilometers (one divided by 100 multiplied by 10).
-Rounding this, the acceptable rate moves up to one collision per 111,000 kilometers.
+If the current collision rate is one per 100,000 kilometres, reducing this by 10 per cent works out at 0.9 per 100,000 kilometres (one divided by 100 multiplied by 10).
+So the acceptable rate moves up to one collision per 111,000 kilometres.

 Other KPIs for tracking safety in a fleet business include:

-- Number of events involving mobile phone use or fatigue.
+- The number of events involving mobile phone use or fatigue.

-- Percentage of repeat offenders over a set time period.
+- Percentage of repeat offenders over a set period.

-Using these figures, fleet managers can find and track the ways safety is measured, applying changes that improves the safety of drivers and other road users.
+Using these figures, fleet managers can find and track the ways safety is measured, applying changes that improve the safety of drivers and other road users.

-Speeding is a key metric for analysing driver on-road safety.
+Speeding is a crucial metric for analysing driver on-road safety.

 2) Efficiency KPIs

-Fleet enterprises trying to improve efficiency can apply this in a number of ways.
+Fleet enterprises trying to improve efficiency can apply this in several ways.
 One example is fuel consumption levels.
-A significant cost for any fleet operation, fuel use can be monitored and optimised in the following way:
+A high cost for any fleet operation, fuel use can be monitored and optimised in the following way:

-An average fleet truck uses 60 liters per 100 kilometers.
-If a business wants to improve this by 20 per cent, 48 liters per 100 kilometers becomes the new fuel consumption aim (60 divided by 100 multiplied by 20).
+An average fleet truck uses 60 litres per 100 kilometres.
+If a business wants to improve this by 20 per cent, 48 litres per 100 kilometres becomes the new fuel consumption aim (60 divided by 100 multiplied by 20).